-- Save all the slaves created flows objects in bonding internal flow structure. - Failure in flow creation for existed slave rejects the flow. - Failure in flow creation for new slaves in slave adding time rejects the slave.
+- Create the flow in all slaves. - Save all the slaves created flows objects in bonding internal flow structure. - Failure in flow creation for existed slave rejects the flow. - Failure in flow creation for new slaves in slave adding time rejects the slave.